Aryan741x/Shinydex/README.md

 ## Installation

-To run this portfolio locally, follow these steps:
+To run this project locally, follow these steps:

 1. Clone the repository:
     ```bash